• How to Become a Blockchain Engineer in 2025 (Skills, Salaries, Interviews & Career Map)

 But this isn’t a career you can fake your way into.
 Recruiters are blunt: they can spot “tutorial-only” developers instantly.
 The way forward is clear—pick a language (Solidity or Rust), build real projects, contribute to open source, and stay updated with frameworks and security practices.
 Certifications help you get in the door, but your GitHub and your problem-solving skills will seal the deal.

 Blockchain engineering isn’t just about earning a paycheck; it’s about shaping the backbone of decentralized finance, digital identity, and global trade.
-If you want a career that blends cutting-edge technology, strong growth prospects, and global opportunities, there’s no better time than 2025 to dive in.
+If you want a career that blends cutting-edge technology, strong growth prospects, and global opportunities, If you like systems + security + shipping proof, this can be a solid career move, just treat it like any serious engineering path: pick a track, build proof, and tighten feedback loops.

 👉 Join the community:ArtofBlockchain.club — where blockchain engineers and recruiters share real interview prep, salary benchmarks, and career strategies you won’t find on Google.